oemof/DHNx/docs/optimization_models.rst

 '''''

 The basis for the district heating system optimisation is a table of potential pipes.
-The following attributes or the *ThermalNetwork* must be given:
+The following attributes of the *ThermalNetwork* must be given:

 * **id**: see :ref:`Thermal Network <thermal_network_label>`
 * **from_node**: see :ref:`Thermal Network <thermal_network_label>`